simone-pusceddu/witboost-snowflake-output-port-template/README.md

 ### Snowflake Output port deployment information

 The deployment of this component will create a Snowflake View inside the specified Database and Schema.
-In order to cover our use-case, described in the previous sections, we are assuming that by default the view and the other Snowflake resources will be created inside the default Database Schema, following the convention explained earlier.

-Then, we have several options: as explained in the previous sections we are able to create futher multiple tables either with the Storage component or the SQL Workload (with a dedicated query inside the sql file).
+After creating this component, we have several options: we can create multiple tables either with the Storage component or the SQL Workload (with a dedicated query inside the sql file).
 As a result, we can use one of these tables (or multiple tables) already provided by one of these components (or multiple components) to create our view on top of it(/them).
-Of course, in that case we need to specify the proper dependencies by adding the involved components inside the component DependsOn section of this component and change the input data accordingly, otherwise the Data Product deployment will not work as expected.
+Of course, in that case we need to specify the proper dependencies by adding the involved components inside the **Depends On** section of this component and change the input data accordingly, otherwise the Data Product deployment will not work as expected.

-By default, this component will create a View on top of the Airbyte source table that will be created inside Snowflake.
-The View structure will follow the source table structure obviously, but the fields included will be the ones specified inside the component descriptor, listed under the `dataContract > schema` section of the `catalog-info.yaml` file. **You must change the tableName specified as source and the schema to customize your view**.

 ### Custom View